-The definitions differ by the fact that the term "active fault" includes blind faults, which are not capable to cause surface fault rupture (a blind fault is a "Buried fault not reaching up to the ground surface when it was last active.
+The definitions differ by the fact that the term "active fault" includes blind faults, which are not capable to cause fault movements at the surface (a blind fault is a "Buried fault not reaching up to the ground surface when it was last active.
 Usually applied to buried reverse or thrust faults.
-[IAEA, 2015c, p.
+[IAEA, 2015, p.
 158]).
-It should be noted that earthquakes on blind faults, however, may induce ruptures on secondary faults at the Earth's surface.

-STATE EVIDENCE Fault does not displace Pliocene-Quaternary sediments or structures Extinct The mineralogy of mechanically continuous fault rock is incompatible with the current stress/temperature regime Fault is a small secondary feature Fault does not displace late Quaternary sediments or structures Unproven Fault style and orientation makes a displacement unlikely in the current tector regime Fault shows geographical association with small macroseismic earthquake or instrumental earthquake located by regional network Fault has undergone multiple post-variscan reactivation Fault influences current morphology as shown by quantitative tectonic geomor- phology parameters Fault has a close analogue proved active Fault has appropriate dimensions and is uniquely implicated by well-located earthquake(s) Active Fault coincides with accurately located hypocentre(s) from local network and is consistent with parameters from well-constrained focal mechanism(s) Fault displaces ground surface or Quaternary deposits and/or structures
+STATE EVIDENCE Fault does not displace Pliocene-Quaternary sediments or structures Extinct The mineralogy of mechanically continuous fault rock is incompatible with the current stress/temperature regime Fault is a small secondary feature Fault does not displace late Quaternary sediments or structures Fault style and orientation makes a displacement unlikely in the current tectoni regime Unproven Fault shows geographical association with small macroseismic earthquake or instrumental earthquake located by regional network Fault has undergone multiple post-variscan reactivation Fault influences current morphology as shown by quantitative tectonic ge- omoprhology parameters Fault has a close analogue proved active Fault has appropriate dimensions and is uniquely implicated by well-located earthquake(s) Active Fault coincides with accurately located hypocentre(s) from local network and is consistent with parameters from well-constrained focal mechanism(s) Fault displaces ground surface or Quaternary deposits and/or structures